Thuy Trang: Early life

-Thuỳ Trang was born in Saigon, South Vietnam, now Ho Chi Minh City, Vietnam, on December 14, 1973, to father Ky Trang and mother Be Trang.
+Thùy Trang was born in Saigon, South Vietnam, now Ho Chi Minh City, Vietnam, on December 14, 1973, to father Ky Trang and mother Be Trang.
 She had two brothers and one sister.
 Her father, a South Vietnamese army (ARVN) officer, was tasked with protecting Saigon from communist North Vietnamese army.
-After the fall of Saigon in 1975, he was forced to leave his family behind and fled the country, immigrating to United States.
+After the fall of Saigon in 1975, he was forced to leave his family behind and fled the country, immigrating to the United States.
 Trang and her family lived in a detention camp as her father petitioned the U.S. government for political asylum for his family.
 They fled Saigon when Trang was two years old.

 In 1979 when Trang was five, she and her family secretly boarded a cargo ship bound for Hong Kong.
 It was a very difficult journey, with people packed tightly due to limited space, lacking in food and water.
 The trip lasted about eight or nine months, and at least four people died.
 Trang went long periods of time without eating and fell ill, with her mother having to force food down her throat while she was unconscious to keep her alive.
 At one point, the other passengers wrongly believed Trang to be dead and wanted to throw her body overboard to make more room for the other refugees, but her mother prevented them from doing so.
 Trang's family and her father were eventually reunited in the United States in 1980, and settled in the city of Fountain Valley, California.

 Trang did not speak English upon first arriving in the United States and had to learn it.
 Trang began studying Shaolin kung fu, and eventually received a black belt.
 Trang said of studying kung fu:

 It's really good because it builds a lot of character and it makes me stronger as a person, especially going through all the stuff I went through, coming over here to America.
 It just teaches me a lot about who I am and what I am, and about respect, discipline, patience, and perseverance, and endurance.

-Trang's father died in 1992 when she was 18.
+Trang's father died in 1991 when she was 18.
 She graduated from Banning High School in the Wilmington neighborhood of Los Angeles, and enrolled at the University of California, Irvine to study civil engineering, planning to follow her father and siblings into the field.
 Trang's hobbies included playing tennis, jogging, and reading romance novels.
 She also had a dog named Nia.
 Trang switched her focus to acting after a chance run in with a talent scout while hanging out with friends.
 This led to an introductory acting class at UCI in 1992 where she was spotted for a commercial for the Church of Scientology, even though she herself was a Buddhist.
 Trang, the first person in her family to study acting, said she intended to later finish her education despite undertaking an acting career.